-(b) Biomolecular Materials

-Program Manager: Michael Markowitz, 301-903-6779, mike.markowitz@science.doe.gov
+(b) Biomolecular Materials Technical Contact: Michael Markowitz, 301-903-6779, mike.markowitz@science.doe.gov

 This activity supports basic research in the discovery, design and synthesis of functional materials and complex structures based on principles and concepts of biology.
 The major programmatic focus is on the creation of robust, scalable, energy-relevant materials and systems with collective behavior that work with the extraordinary effectiveness of molecules and processes of the biological world.
-Major scientific areas include: harnessing or mimicking the energy-efficient synthesis approaches of biology to generate new, optimized materials for a broad range of non-biological conditions; bio-inspired self-assembly to form materials that are far from equilibrium and display novel and unexpected properties; adaptive, resilient materials with self-repairing capabilities; and development of science-driven tools and techniques for characterization of biomolecular and soft materials.
+Major scientific areas include: Harnessing or mimicking the energy-efficient synthesis approaches of biology to generate new, optimized materials capable of operating under a broad range of non-biological conditions; bioinspired self-assembly to form materials that are far from equilibrium and display novel and unexpected properties; adaptive, resilient materials with self-repairing capabilities; and development of science-driven tools and techniques for characterization of biomolecular and soft materials.

 Recent BES Basic Research Needs (and other) workshops and reports have clearly identified mastering the capabilities of living systems as a Grand Challenge that could provide the knowledge base to discover, design, and synthesize new materials with totally new properties for next-generation energy technologies.
-Biomolecular Materials research activity will seek to advance the ability for materials to self-repair, regulate, clean, sequester impurities, and tolerate abuse.
-Bio-inspired materials discovery-linking physical and chemical synthesis with the synthesis strategies of biology-will continue to be a focus to create new materials in vitro with altered morphologies and desired materials properties, including both inorganic materials and polymers.
-The activity will also expand research on dynamically adaptive, self-repairing materials and functional structures that take inspiration from biological membranes, pores, gates, and motors.
-Enhanced integration of theory and experiment leading to new design ideas and opportunities for discovery is sought.
+Biomolecular Materials research activity seeks to advance the ability for materials that can (i) self-repair; (ii) regulate, clean, and sequester impurities; and (iii) tolerate abuse.
+New pathways for bio-inspired materials discovery that link scalable physical and chemical processes with the synthesis and assembly strategies of biology to predictably create new polymeric, inorganic, and hybrid functional materials in vitro with controllable properties are sought.
+The activity will also expand research on creating materials optimized for non-biological conditions that can (i) respond to environmental stresses without losing function; (ii) self-repair without external input; (iii) spontaneously assemble and disassemble; (iv) coordinate collective behavior in response to multiple signals; and (v) self-replicate.
+Enhanced integration of theory and experiment leading to new design ideas and opportunities for discovery will also be emphasized.